codeofmario/codeofmario/README.md

 # Hi there! 👋 I'm Mario

-Hi, I'm Mario
-an Italian Software Engineer with over 11+ years of hands-on experience.
+an Italian Software Engineer with over 11+ years of hands-on experience. <br/>
-Passionate about crafting innovative solutions and staying at the forefront of technology trends.
+Passionate about crafting innovative solutions and staying at the forefront of technology trends. <br/><br/>
 Welcome to my GitHub profile!

 ## About Me